sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 MySQL as a database persists it's data to disk, can you guess where?
 Yeah! `/var/lib/mysql`.
 Which we gave a name when we started mysql earlier.

-By using `VOLUME` what we're saying to Docker is that our container may read and write data to this directory, and if we give the volume a name later, please keep it seperate from the container.
+By using `VOLUME` we're saying to Docker that our container may read and write data to this directory and it'd be handy to keep it around.

 Try running `docker volume ls`.
 We get a list of volumes, and there should be one called `docker-110-mysql-volume`.

-How about we run mysql again, giving it the same name for the volume, and then connect with the client.
+How about we run mysql again, giving it the same name for the volume, and then connect with the client?

 ```
 docker run -d -v docker-110-mysql-volume:/var/lib/mysql -p 3306:3306 -e MYSQL_DATABASE=docker -e MYSQL_ROOT_PASSWORD=hunter2 --name docker-110-mysql mysql